jdlugosz90/django-react-template/README.md

 Generate a secret key and store it in config.py.
 After that you can migrate your database

+# djoser branch
+    Builds on the default template by integrating djoser.
+It is a library that seems like it will play better with SPA

 # django-allauth branch

     Builds on the default template by integrating django-allauth

 # react-login branch